ankurshukla03/MNIST_Digit/README.md

 - You can find dataset and more information about this [here](https://www.kaggle.com/c/digit-recognizer).

 # Model1
 - Predicted the Output using simple MLP(Multilayer perceptron) model.
 Used the 90-10% dataset for splitting into training and validation set.
 Check the code [here](https://github.com/ankurshukla03/MNIST_Digit/blob/master/Digit_MLP.ipynb).
-Got the accuracy of 98% from 95% when increased the number of epochs from 5 to 10.
+Got the accuracy of 98% from 95% when increased the number of epochs from 5 to 10 on validation dataset.
+- Predicted Output on test dataset got 97% accuracy when submitted on kaggle.

 # Model2
 - Using a Convolutional Neural Network for increasing the accuracy from 98%.
 Check the notebook [file](https://github.com/ankurshukla03/MNIST_Digit/blob/master/Digit_CNN.ipynb) for more information.